ibm-cloud-docs/databases-for-redis/howto-upgrading.md

 # Upgrading to a new major version
 {: #upgrading}

-When a major version of a database is at its end of life (EOL), upgrade to a current major version.
+When a major version of a database is at its end of life (EOL), upgrade to the next available major version.
+Find the available versions of Redis in the [{{site.data.keyword.databases-for-redis_full}} catalog](https://cloud.ibm.com/catalog/databases-for-redis){: external}, with the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show){: external}, or through the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#listdeployables-permissions){: external}.

 ## Simple upgrade path
 {: #upgrading-simple}

 Because most uses of {{site.data.keyword.databases-for-redis}} serve as a cache where the data tends to be transient, it is best to create a new deployment.
 In this simple method, provision a new deployment using the latest version of {{site.data.keyword.databases-for-redis}} and then point your application to the new deployment.
 This builds up the cache directly through initial use.

-## How to upgrade to a new major version NEW
+## How to upgrade to a new major version
 {: #upgrading_major}

-When a major version of a database is at its end of life (EOL), upgrade to the next available major version.
-Find the available versions of Redis in the [{{site.data.keyword.databases-for-redis_full}} catalog](https://cloud.ibm.com/catalog/databases-for-redis){: external}, with the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show){: external}, or through the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#listdeployables-permissions){: external}.

 Prepare to run on, and then migrate to, the latest version before the EOL date.
 For more information, see [Versioning Policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.